Defending state champion Manhasset boys lacrosse advances to Nassau Class C final

 Jake Lunati stopped 10 shots, Mike Hendrickson scored twice and Michael Fagen added a goal and two assists for Lynbrook (9-9).
 The Owls beat No. 4 Island Trees in the quarterfinals to reach Friday’s semifinal.

-Manhasset will face No. 2 Wantagh or No. 3 Plainedge in the Nassau Class C championship at 5 p.m.
+Manhasset will face No. 2 Wantagh in the Nassau Class C championship at 5 p.m.
 Wednesday at Hofstra.

 “We’re not taking any team lightly so we don’t have one of those fluke games that can happen to anyone,” Lapina said.
 “We’re playing like every game’s our last game.
 We’re not taking anything for granted.”